yjeroen/foundry-coriolis-modern-combat/README.md

 **Content Usage and Licensing:**

-- The Shadowrun Sixth World RPG is made and by Catalyst Game Labs.
-Shadowrun and Matrix are registered trademarks and/or trademarks of The Topps Company, Inc. No actual content of the RPG is contained within this system.
-Community Fair Use policy is assumed to automate the ruleset in this FoundryVTT system implementation.
+- The Coriolis The Third Horizon RPG is made by Free League.
+This product was created under license of **Free League Workshop**.
+Coriolis and its logo, are trademarks of Fria Ligan AB.
+This work contains material that is copyright Fria Ligan AB and/or other authors.
+Such material is used with permission under the Community Content Agreement for Free League Workshop.
+All other original material in this work is copyright 2026 by yeroon and published under the Community Content Agreement for Free League Workshop.
 - The Cover art is by `ptitvinc` from deviantart [Creative Commons Attribution-NonCommercial-No Derivatives Works 3.0 License]

 **Virtual Table Top Platform Licenses:**

-- This Game System for Foundry Virtual Tabletop is licensed under the [Limited License Agreement for module development 09/02/2020](https://foundryvtt.com/article/license/).
+- This Module for Foundry Virtual Tabletop is licensed under the [Limited License Agreement for module development 09/02/2020](https://foundryvtt.com/article/license/).